 i.
 “If the reader has never yet found occasion to use the language of this brief ode, he will do so ere long, if he be a man after the Lord’s own heart.”
 (Spurgeon)

 ii.
-How long: “This question is repeated no less than four times.
-It betokens very intense desire for deliverance, and great anguish of heart… It is not easy to prevent desire from degenerating into impatience.
+How long?
+“This question is repeated no less than four times.
+It betokens very intense desire for deliverance, and great anguish of heart….
+It is not easy to prevent desire from degenerating into impatience.
 O for grace that, while we wait on God, we may be kept from indulging a murmuring spirit!”
 (Spurgeon)

 iii.
 How long is the critical question.
-Often we faint under simple length of our trials.
-We feel we could endure almost anything if we knew when it would come to an end; yet sometimes we are tried under problems that make us cry out, “How long?“
+Often we faint under the simple length of our trials.
+We feel we could endure almost anything if we knew when it would come to an end; yet sometimes we are tried under problems that make us cry out, “How long?”

 iv.
 “Whenever you look into David’s Psalms, you may somewhere or another see yourselves.
 You never get into a corner but you find David in that corner.
 I think that I was never so low that I could not find that David was lower; and I never climbed so high that I could not find that David was up above me, ready to sing his song upon his stringed instrument, even as I could sing mine.”
 (Spurgeon)

 b.
 Will You forget me forever?
 How long will You hide Your face from me?
-The pain in David’s heart came from a sense that God had forgotten him and that God was distancing Himself from David.
+The pain in David’s heart came from a sense that God had forgotten him and that God was distancing Himself from him.
 No doubt, David had faced worse circumstances but had faced them more bravely when he had sensed the presence of God with him.
 Yet now, feeling distant from God, it did not take much to send David into despair.

 i.
 God will never forget us: But Zion said, “The LORD has forsaken me, and my Lord has forgotten me.”
 Can a woman forget her nursing child, and not have compassion on the son of her womb?
 Surely they may forget, yet I will not forget you.
 See, I have inscribed you on the palms of My hands.
 (Isaiah 49:14-16)

 ii.
 “The final absence of God is hell itself.
-‘Depart from me, ye cursed,’ is worse that ‘into everlasting fire.’
+‘Depart from me, ye cursed,’ is worse than ‘into everlasting fire.’
 To be punished from the presence of the Lord is the hell of hells, 2 Thessalonians 1:9.”
 (Trapp)

 c.
-Forget… Hide Your face: Of course, God did not forget David.
+Forget….
+Hide Your face: Of course, God did not forget David.
 God did not hide His face from David – but David felt like it.
-When we have such strong feelings then the feelings create their own reality.
+When we have such strong feelings, then the feelings create their own reality.
 David felt God had forgotten him, and felt God was hiding.
 So, in a sense, it was true for David – but true according to feelings, not according to fact.

 ii.
 On the other side, some live their lives ruled by feelings.
 They believe whatever reality their feelings present them.
 The problem with this is that though we have feelings because we are made in the image of God, our feelings are affected by our fallenness.
 We can’t trust our feelings because of this.
-In this sense, it was all right for David to feel these feelings, and good to take them to God, but he should never accept the reality of feelings as “real” reality.
+It was all right for David to feel these feelings, and good to take them to God, but he should never accept the reality of feelings as “real” reality.

 iii.
 “This is a lesson of profound value.
 If the heart be overburdened and Jehovah seems to hide His face, let the story of woe be told to Him.
 It is a holy exercise.
 Men may not understand it.
 They may even charge us with failing faith.”
 (Morgan)